Fahrizal Dillah

-Fahrizal Dillah (born 14 April 1990) is an Indonesian professional footballer who plays as a striker for Liga 2 club Persiraja Banda Aceh.
+Fahrizal Dillah (born 14 April 1990) is an Indonesian professional footballer who plays as a striker for Liga 4 club PSAB Aceh Besar.

-Career
+Club career

-Persiraja
+Persiraja Banda Aceh

 He is a product of Persiraja Banda Aceh youth academy.

 He was then promoted to senior team and played for Persiraja in 2011-12 Indonesian Premier League and 2013 Indonesian Premier League, which were the highest tier Indonesian league at that time.
 In total, he scored 6 goals.

 Semen Padang

 He signed for Semen Padang in 2013 to play in Indonesia Super League.
 He played in 7 league games and 2 cups game without scoring any goal.

 Persegres Gresik United

 In 2014, he played for Persegres Gresik United, and played in 2 league games and 2 cup games, but did not score any goal.

-Persiraja
+Persiraja Banda Aceh

-He rejoined his youth club Persiraja in 2016, and became Persiraja's top goalscorer in 2016 ISC B with 11 goals.
+He rejoined his youth club Persiraja Banda Aceh in 2016, and became Persiraja's top goalscorer in 2016 ISC B with 11 goals.